If you are learning how to papercraft, the basic techniques - cutting, scoring and folding, are probably the first you will need to acquire.

 I cut my card and paper by placing it on the cutting mat and use the measuring guidelines on the mat to cut my card to size.
 If you prefer you can measure with a ruler and lightly mark your cutting lines with a pencil.

-A steel edged ruler is much better than a plastic one for this as the plastic edge will eventually get damaged by the blade.
+Hold your ruler firmly on the card on the cutting mat and cut along the edge of the ruler with a craft knife.
+A steel edged ruler is much better than a plastic one for this as the plastic edge will eventually get damaged by the blade. |

 When you want to fold a piece of plain thin card this can be done easily by matching the edges and corners of the card to be folded and making the crease with your fingers.
 However when you use thicker card or card that has a surface coating, it is better to score and then fold the card to prevent creasing and cracks on the fold.